 The PDI can be selected from the pull down menu.
 After selection settings for the selected PDI are shown and can be changed.
-If the EtherCAT IP Core is used in Qsys, only the Avalon bus is selectable.
+If the EtherCAT IP Core is used in Qsys, only Avalon and AXI on-chip busses are selectable.